novoda/spikes/GitHubTest/Test.md

 ## Test the squash behaviour

-### First test
-This is the first commit and I am happy about it

 ### Second one
 This is modifications of a second commit and we want to keep it separate